shubham526/SIGIR2021-Entity-Retrieval/README.md

 ```

 ## Contact
-If you have any questions, please contact Shubham Chatterjee at <sc1242@wildcats.unh.edu> or <shubham.chatterjee94@gmail.com>.
+If you have any questions, please contact Shubham Chatterjee at <shubham.chatterjee@unh.edu> or <shubham.chatterjee94@gmail.com>.